arjun1131/AWS-SAA-C-03-Notes/Application Management.md

 2. Insufficient - state where CloudWatch don't have data to decide anything <br>
 3. In alarm - Particular metric is gone behind threshold value given.<br>

+To improve application availability , we should avoid single point of failure by adding another instance in another AZ.<br>
+Scaling of EC2 instance can be done in two ways.<br>
+1. Horizontal - Adding n number of instances<br>
+2. Vertical - Increasing EC2 instance size<br>